No charges per PDF or ebook sold – just a one off fee for unlimited users and documents.

 Adobe Content Server is a server controlled approach to Digital Rights Management (DRM) that was introduced by Adobe for PDF documents (DRM PDF).
 Although there were 4 releases, with with Adobe Content Server 4 becoming available during 2008, by 2010 the system appeared to be moribund, and attempts to purchase a service during mid 2010 failed.
+It was then later revived, and Adobe are now actively selling it again as a system to protect digital books in PDF, EPUB, and EPUB3 formats.

 Adobe Content Server was developed to provide an extension to the early DRM controls that Adobe provided within their PDF product.
 These were to control user access (by use of a password), prevent editing (also exporting, but not necessarily copying) and reduce printing quality.
 As Adobe noted, not all PDF viewers actually ‘respected’ the controls offered, so there were methods for bypassing the initial control system.

-Although Adobe Content Server went through a number of iterations, and releases came and were withdrawn, the last release, 4 contained the ability to restrict the use of controlled documents to six devices, have an end date for access that could be renewed (to facilitate lending libraries and similar institutions) and could limit the number of prints that could be made from a document within a given time frame.
+Although Adobe Content Server went through a number of iterations, and releases came and were withdrawn, release 4 contained the ability to restrict the use of controlled documents to six devices, have an end date for access that could be renewed (to facilitate lending libraries and similar institutions) and could limit the number of prints that could be made from a document within a given time frame.

 Adobe Content Server DRM controls could be applied to PDF documents, and also to documents using the ePub format Adobe digital editions, and was respected on a number of platforms capable of processing those formats.